jagroop/jagroop.github.io/notes/workflow/new-project.md

 # Git Work-flow

-- Whenever you start working on a new feature and bug.
+- Whenever you start working on a new feature or bug.
 Please create a separate branch for your work don't work on dev or master branch

 - New features will be namespaced under feature branch. i.e.